antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_user_repository.json
 ```

-This example presents a structure of a user repository containing prepackaged IP cores with sources and custom interface definitions, the design file and the config file.
+This example presents a structure of a user repository containing prepackaged IP cores with sources and custom interface definitions.

-Elements of the `repo` directory can be easily reused in different designs as long as you point to it either in the config file or in the CLI.
+Elements of the `repo` directory can be easily reused in different designs by linking to them from the config file or in the CLI.

 :::{seealso}
 For more information about user repositories see [](user_repositories.md).
 :::

 :::{tip}
-Because other components of the design are automatically imported from the repository, it's possible to load the entire example by specifying just the design file:
+As other components of the design are automatically imported from the repository, it's possible to load the entire example by specifying just the design file:
 ```bash
 topwrap kpm_client -d project.yml
 ```